Manohara-Basaviah/Backbaserepo/README.md

 # Environment:
-Since there is onely 1 environment to test, but configuration can be set to - dev, qa, stage, and prod] By default, Chrome is set for test automation and can be changed in generic.Initialization class file <Browser>
+Since there is onely 1 environment to test, but configuration can be set to - dev, qa, stage, and prod.

+By default, Chrome is set for test automation and can be changed in generic.Initialization class file <Browser>

 # Execution: